EvolvingLMMs-Lab/lean-runner/docs/server/source.md

 !!! tip "Build Time"
     The initial build process downloads and compiles Mathlib4 and other dependencies, which can take 10-30 minutes depending on your system.

+!!! tip "Customize Lean Dependencies"
+    You can customize the Lean dependencies by modifying the `lean-runner/playground/lakefile.toml` file, or completely replace the `lean-runner/playground` directory with your own Lean workspace.

 ## Running the Server